Page 1: Biography

 Hochstetter, Christian Gottlieb Ferdinand von

-Christian Gottlieb Ferdinand Hochstetter is said to have been born on 30 April 1829 in Esslingen, Württemberg, Germany, the son of Christian Ferdinand Hochstetter, a professor and parson, who had published works on botany and geology, and his second wife, Sophie Orth.
+Christian Gottlieb Ferdinand Hochstetter is said to have been born on 30 April 1829 in Esslingen, kingdom of Württemberg, the son of Christian Ferdinand Hochstetter, a professor and parson, who had published works on botany and geology, and his second wife, Sophie Orth.

 Hochstetter's family had produced clerics, jurists, state officials and naturalists since the mid seventeenth century.
 His background gave him every opportunity for a life of achievement in the relative stability that followed the Napoleonic wars.
 After taking the state examinations at the Esslingen Lyceum, Ferdinand transferred to the theological seminary at Maulbronn, and entered Tübingen University in 1847, with the aim of studying for the Lutheran ministry.
 His father's scientific hobbies had inspired his dominant interests, however, and the church authorities allowed him to live in the town so that he could attend courses in natural science, especially geology.
 He completed his theological studies in 1851, graduated doctor of philosophy in 1852 (with a thesis in mineralogy), and gained a state scholarship to travel in Europe.
 In Vienna in 1853 he was recruited to the Austrian geological survey.
 He worked in the Bohemian forest and at Carlsbad, becoming chief geologist for Bohemia, and in 1856 was admitted as a lecturer at the university of Vienna.